Leah's Priority Issues

 Cut red tape: Guide owners through the permit process

-Match businesses to neighborhoods: Lead thoughtful development that brings the right businesses to the right locations
+Match businesses to neighborhoods: Lead development that brings the right businesses to the right locations

-Encourage recreation, arts & culture: Create anchor destinations across the ward by filling empty storefronts, creating new venues, and hosting community events
+Encourage recreation, arts & culture: Create anchor destinations across the ward by filling empty storefronts, creating new venues, and holding community events

 You're paying for basic services — you should get them.
 I'll fight for the funding and accountability we need to make the 45th Ward safer, more walkable, and easier to get through every day.